 This gives Twitter a strong stand against social media interference in politics leaving Facebook, another advertisement industry giant a chance to take over political advertisements.
 This bold move from Twitter earns them much more credibility and Facebook is yet to decide how they are going to face those issues.

-Dorsey also said that internet advertising presents new challenges that require twitter to change their practices.
-Those challenges include micro-targeting of audiences, manipulated videos known as deep fakes and messages optimized by machine learning.
+Dorsey also said that internet advertising presents new challenges that require Twitter to change its practices.
+Those challenges include micro-targeting of audiences, manipulated videos known as deep fakes, and messages optimized by machine learning.